aaronwwy/Fraud-Classification-Model/README.md

 # Fraud Classification Model
-* This is a Machine Learning flow for Fraud Classification of Lease Applicants in 2016
+* This is a Machine Learning flow for Fraud Classification Model